shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/s3_replication.md

 ## Description

-It's possible to add S3 replication between 2 S3 buckets in different regions and configure Shotgun to leverage it for faster access to media.
+It's possible to add S3 replication between two S3 buckets in different regions and configure Shotgun to leverage it for faster access to media.

 ![S3 Replication Diagram](../images/spc-s3-replication.png)

 ## Features

- * Support one replica bucket in another region leveraging [AWS S3 replication feature](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication.html).
+ * Support one replica bucket in another region leveraging the [AWS S3 replication feature](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication.html).
- * Each human User can be configured to use the replica bucket and get faster download.
+ * A preference at the individual Shotgun user level can be configured to use the primary or replica bucket

-## How it work
+## How it works

-Human users with use replicate S3 bucket activated download all media files from the replica S3 bucket faster.
+When S3 bucket replication is activated users download media files from the replica S3 bucket.

 ## Limitations

+ * A maximum of one replica S3 bucket can be configured
- * Only downloads from replica are supported.
+ * Only downloading from the replica bucket is supported
- * Wait a configurable delay for new files before using the replica S3 bucket.
+ * Configurable delay for new media to populate in the replica bucket before being made available to users

 # Setup steps

-  * Create the replica S3 bucket in a new AWS region.
+  * Create the replica S3 bucket in a new AWS region
-  * Update your shotgun role policy to allow Shotgun to access the replica bucket.
+  * Update your Shotgun role policy to allow Shotgun to access the replica bucket
-  * Setup the replication rules on the primary S3 bucket.
+  * Setup the replication rules on the primary S3 bucket
-  * Setup a VPC + Direct Connect + S3 proxy in the new AWS region.
+  * Setup a VPC + Direct Connect + S3 proxy in the new AWS region
-  * Contact Shotgun support to configure your site to use the new S3 replica bucket.
+  * Contact Shotgun Support to configure your site to use the new S3 replica bucket, providing the following:
     * Replica Bucket Name
     * Replica Bucket Region
     * Replica S3 proxy URL

 # FAQ

 ## Copy existing media

-Once the S3 replication is activated, you still have to copy existing media from master bucket to replica bucket.
-You can simply use `aws cli` sync or use [Amazon S3 Batch Operations](https://aws.amazon.com/s3/features/batch-operations/) if you have a lot of media.
+S3 replication only applies to media uploaded after the feature has been enabled.
+Existing media in the primary bucket must be copied to the replica bucket manually.
+You can simply use `aws-cli` sync or use [Amazon S3 Batch Operations](https://aws.amazon.com/s3/features/batch-operations/) if you have a lot of media to achieve this.